Robert M. Bernstein, M.D., New York, NY and William R. Rassman, M.D.

 Hair Transplant Forum International 1997; 7(2): 22.

-Humans differ from other mammals in that their growth cycle is almost totally asynchronous, and this pattern is established shortly after birth.
+Humans differ from other mammals in that their growth cycle is almost totally asynchronous, and this pattern is established shortly after birth. ((Pecoraro V et al: Cycle of the scalp hair of the new born child.
+J Invest Dermatol 43:145, 1964.))
 Human hair has a growth cycle of approximately three years.
 Since human hair grows approximately ½ inch per month, it would reach a length of about 18 inches before it is shed.
 Therefore, in the average person, hair length is limited to approximately 1½ feet.
 There is, of course, significant normal variation with hair cycles varying in each individual and from person to person.
 At the extreme end of the bell curve, continuous patterns of growth may be seen (Angora).
 In a given period of time about 13% of hair is in the resting (telogen) stage, which lasts about three to four months.
 For example, if the average person had 100,000 hairs on his head, approximately 90 should be shed each day, and 90 would begin to re-grow.

 Generally, following a transplant, all of the transplanted hair is shed in an effluvium and enters a resting phase.
 If all the hair was to simultaneously begin a new anagen cycle, the asynchronous normal growth pattern in man would be effectively converted to the synchronous growing/molting pattern of animals, and much of the new hair would fall out during the next normal telogen three years later.
 This obviously doesn’t happen to any significant degree.